mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length/index.md

 - I see "increasing".
 Perhaps I can create something sorted and keep it sorted.
 - Focus on the number of items and not actual subsequence.
 - Once I found a solution through linear search, then maybe I can build on top of it and go with a binary search instead to optimize.
 - What makes it counter-intuitive is to figure out how a bigger subsequence is replaced with a smaller subsequnce.
-Example from [80, 81, 82, 1, 2, 3, 4], how to replace the current [80,81,82] with [1,2,3,4] which is really the heart of it.
-The idea is to zip-merge together all sequences in an increasing order knowing that any number that's bigger than the current biggest will enlarge the sequence for the current longest.
+Example from [80, 81, 82, 1, 2, 3, 4], how to replace the current [80 ,81 ,82] with [1, 2, 3, 4] which is really the heart of it.
+The idea is to combine together all sequences in an increasing order knowing that any number that's bigger than the current biggest will enlarge the sequence for the current longest and any number smaller than the current

 #### Time Complexity
 for-loop: O(n)